ApexRMS/landfireupdate/README.md

 The `scripts/constants.R` script is the only file that needs to be reviewed and edited to configure a run.
 Below is a breakdown of the organization of this file.

-### Overall Run Options
+### Overall Options

 These options set overarching options specific to the run.

-The `runTag` variable is used to identify the run in some way and can be used to indicate, for example, which subset of Map Zones are being analyzed in the current run.
+The `mapzonesToKeep` variable is used to select the Map Zones that should be extracted and processed in the current run.

+The `runTags` variable is used to identify the individual runs, and should be the same length as `mapzonesToKeep`.
 In addition to being used to organize output files, the run tag is also used to name the SyncroSim scenario.
-Accordingly, using unique run tags for a sequence of runs can be used to generate a collection of scenarios within a single SyncroSim library.

 To store the SyncroSim scenarios in a different SyncroSim library, for example when testing, you can change the `runLibrary` variable.

 > :warning: Output files from past runs with the same run tag and library name
 > will be overwritten!

-The `mapzoneToKeep` variable is used to select the Map Zone that should be extracted and processed in the current run.
-Currently, this variable must identify a single Map Zone, but we plan to add support for processing collections of Map Zones together in future updates.

 A number of the raster pre-processing operations have been parallelized to speed up run time.
 The number of threads to be used for these steps can be set using